The Raspberry Pi runs a custom operating system named FarmBot OS, allowing FarmBot to:

 Do not use large capacity microSD cards

 FarmBot OS will not work with microSD cards larger than 32GB in capacity.
-Please use the provided microSD card provided with your FarmBot kit.
+Please use the microSD card provided with your FarmBot kit.

 Insert the microSD card into the Raspberry Pi.
 The card slot location will differ depending on the FarmBot kit you have.